 This fired red brick building has been in continuous operation since 1882 and has been placed on the National Register of Historic Places.
 It is still in use today and houses the mayor and city offices.

-Just south of Allen Street you’ll find this adobe home that was built in 1882.
+Just south of Allen Street you’ll find the Allen English Home, an adobe home built in 1882.

 I love reading the plaques that accompany these historic landmarks, it really makes the history come alive.

-I was not expecting much when we visited the Boothill Graveyard and was pleasantly surprised at how fascinating it really was.
+I was not expecting much when we visited the Boothill Graveyard, but was pleasantly surprised at how fascinating it really was.

 Here you’ll find the graves of Billy Clanton, Frank McLaury, and Tom McLaury, the three victims of the gunfight at O.K.
 Corral.